 For millions that face snow and icy roads 10, 20, or even 40 percent of the year, a car or SUV must safely navigate dangerous conditions and still deliver good fuel economy.
-Winter storms and gasoline approaching $4 per gallon are making these dual demands more important.
+Winter storms and gasoline approaching $4 per gallon in remote locations make these dual demands more important.

 A four-wheel drive provides better traction on ice by delivering power to all four wheels when the driver selects 4WD.
 All wheel drive vehicles (AWD) automatically deliver power to all wheels.
 Winter and mountain safety is further improved with snow tires or good all-weather radials.
 Added vehicle weight can help.
 Now you can have AWD and 4WD cars and SUVs that still deliver good fuel economy.
 Whether you are taking your kids to school in Chicago, getting to work in Washington D.C., or running a taxi fleet in New York, an AWD may help you through the storm.

 Is AWD really safer?
 You will have better traction starting from a parked position in snow and ice with less wheel spinning.
 The traction may provide better handling while driving.
 AWD is some states can allow you to legally drive without putting on chains, while others must pullover and add them.
 There is no guarantee that AWD will help you stop any faster.
 Only you can decide if all wheel drive is worth the added purchase price and fuel cost compared to crossovers and sedans that get better mileage, increasingly over 40 miles per gallon.